The purpose of this Protocol is:

 UTS will refund any Tuition Fees paid by the Commencing Student within 14 days of default.

 7.2.
 Alternatively, a Commencing Student may be made an offer by the University to enrol in an alternative course for a cost no greater than the cost of the originally offered course of study.

 Refunds where a Commencing Student withdraws from a course (Student Default)

-6.3.
-Where a Commencing Student withdraws from a course during the Commencing Student’s first Study Period, the Commencing Student is entitled to a partial refund of any Deposit paid.
-The amount of the Deposit retained by the University is determined by the date at which the Commencing Student withdraws, as follows:
+7.3.
+Where a Commencing Student withdraws from a course during the Commencing Student’s first Session, the Commencing Student is entitled to a partial refund of any Deposit paid.
+The amount of the Deposit retained by the University is determined by reference to the date at which the Commencing Student withdraws, as follows:

 i.
 Prior to the Commencement Date: the University will retain an amount equal to 10% of the Deposit.